NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/plot/major-plot-arcs.md

 Destroy the Themisian\nGate of Alpha and Omega ^q7kanknH

-Seek out the\nother four gates ^4XkWO0Mc
+Seek out the other four gates ^4XkWO0Mc

 Seek out the\nGate of Eleven Tombs ^I79kO14h